 ESL teachers that employ TEFL methodology in the classroom or online use certain proven teaching methods.
-They are, in other words, broad methods to teaching English as a second language.
+They are, in other words, broad methods of teaching English as a second language.
 As they adapt to the outside world and ever-changing lifestyles and technology, these approaches evolve and alter with time.

 The method that you choose for your classroom is dependent on a few things, such as the age of the students, the size of the classroom, and the level of English.
 One factor that is most commonly overlooked is your preferred teaching style.
 If you choose a method that goes with your teaching style then you’ll enjoy the class a lot more, and so will the students.
-In the contemporary classroom, there are five main teaching styles by ESL teachers: The Authority Style, The Delegator Style, The Facilitator Style, The Demonstrator Style, and The Hybrid.
+In the contemporary classroom, there are five main teaching styles for ESL teachers: The Authority Style, The Delegator Style, The Facilitator Style, The Demonstrator Style, and The Hybrid.
 Once you are comfortable with your teaching style and outline your teaching strategies, you’ll now be able to make a good decision on which teaching method will work for you while lesson planning.

 Teaching methods also blend in a bit.
 You’ll find yourself using 2 or 3 methods in the same lesson.
 In this blog, we’ll run through 7 ESL teaching methods that most teachers are adapting to in 2022.

 Teachers have a dual role in this instructional technique.
 They take on the roles of both students and teachers, learning new things every day while delivering the lesson.
 Both the teacher and the student benefit from the learner-centered approach.
-Following the class’s discussion, inquiry-based, or discovery tactics is the best approach to adopt this method.
+Following the class’s discussion, inquiry-based, or discovery tactics are the best approach to adopt this method.

 When the topic, set of knowledge, or skill taught by the teachers or experts cannot be changed or updated, the teacher might employ the content-focused technique among the various teaching methodologies.
 It means that the content to be taught is so crucial or unquestionable that both the learner and the teacher must fit into the subject without questioning it.